 The following items aren’t exactly essentials, but we can almost guarantee that they’ll make you feel more at home in your new room.

 - Photos of family and friends

 - Throw blankets/cushions for decoration

 - Fairy lights for decoration

 - Wall mirror/full-length mirror

-Many college dorms will already be facilitated with certain kitchen appliances, and they may also have restrictions on items such as candles (open flames can be a fire hazard) and posters/wall art (you may be forbidden from hanging these on the walls).
-So before you pack up the following items, be sure to check first!
+As we mentioned before, dorms will already include essential kitchen appliances and furniture.
+Many will also have certain restrictions set in place for items such as candles (open flames can be a fire hazard) and posters/wall art (you may be forbidden from hanging these on the walls as they can cause damage).
+So before you pack, be sure to check first!

 - Coffee maker